lunatsukiii/lunatsukiii/README.md

 ## Who am I?

 Hi, I'm Luna!
-I'm a student st ETH studying Comp Sci and like to draw in my free time :P .
-I'm interested in many different things but my big dream is to work as a software and/or game developer in the future.
+I'm a student studying Comp Sci and like to draw in my free time!
+I'm interested in many different things but my big dream is to work as a software and game developer in the future.

 Most of my programming experience lies in developing Android apps using Flutter & .NET MAUI, and Windows game development using Unity.